sugar3103/remitano-test/README.md

 # You can check the actual live running site under this URL

-[Real running example](https://remitano-duong.web.app) to view it in the browser
+[https://remitano-duong.web.app](https://remitano-duong.web.app) to view it in the browser

-# To check the live running demo running in this video
+# To check the live demo running in this video

-[Demo](https://youtu.be/2mwfhgISIfM) to view the live running demo
+[https://youtu.be/2mwfhgISIfM](https://youtu.be/2mwfhgISIfM) to view the live running demo

 # Login credential to use